Republican National Convention in Milwaukee has law enforcement on heightened awareness

 A joint threat assessment created by the FBI, U.S. Secret Service, the Milwaukee Police Department and the Milwaukee Southeastern Wisconsin Threat Analysis Center was sent out to law enforcement officials in anticipation of the RNC, calling for heightened awareness.

-No credible or specific threat was identified in the assessment, a law enforcement source told CBS News on Saturday.
+No credible or specific threat was identified in the assessment, a law enforcement source told CBS News.

+After the shooting at the rally in Butler, Pennsylvania, multiple law enforcement officials told CBS News' Nicole Sganga there is planning currently underway to expand the perimeter at the RNC and create buffer zones around the events.

+Law enforcement sources said the gunman at the rally was outside the Secret Service perimeter when he opened fire with an AR-style rifle, before being killed by a Secret Service sniper.
+Trump said he was struck in the upper ear.
+A rally attendee was killed and two others critically wounded.

 The assessment found that there is concern the convention and pre- and post-celebration venues could be attractive targets for foreign terrorist organizations, homegrown violent extremists, domestic violent extremist groups, so-called lone-wolf bad actors and active shooters, a law enforcement source said.